BioBoost/course_programming_from_base_to_ace/docs/24-defining-custom-classes/README.md

 The C# `ToString()` method is used when we need a `string` representation of an object.
 It is defined in the special class `Object`.

 For some classes that are part of the C# library, this method generates a sensible result.
-However custom classes created by ourselves return the fully qualified name of the class.
+However custom classes created by ourselves return the fully qualified name of the class (which consists of the class name proceeded by the namespace hierarchy).

 The result should be a concise but informative representation of the object that is easy for a person to read.
 It is recommended that all classes override this method and add their own implementation.